chemsss/devops-project/README.md

 1. Start a web server

-From the root directory of the project run:
+From the /userapi directory of the project run:

 ```
-npm start
+npm run start
 ```

 It will start a web server available in your browser at http://localhost:3000.